Why high-intensity training is better

 practice among elite swimmers, with even sprint swimmers focusing on clocking

-One of reasons for this high-volume bias is that swimmers and
+One of the reasons for this high-volume bias is that swimmers and

 coaches believe that swim technique, efficiency through the water and the